Wednesday August 25th, 2021, 0630-1830

 5220 gain, 7638 loss

 For once, I noticed the moon overnight.
-It’s gone through a full cycle since I started but on this trail, I almost never see it.
-It casted shadows through the trees when I went to pee.
+It’d gone through a full cycle since I started but on this trail, I hardly ever saw it.
+It cast shadows through the trees when I went to pee.
 Out west, it can wake me up, it’s often so bright.
 I’ve used it to walk in the dark without a headlamp on many occasions.
 But that wouldn’t be an option in these dense forests and with all the mud.

-Tiny slugs were all over everything in the morning…my stove, tent, water bottles and of course, my shoes.
+Tiny slugs were on everything in the morning…my stove, tent, water bottles and of course, my shoes.
 Yuck.
 I really dislike them but hey, they’re part of nature.
-I played with my phone as I ate breakfast and was dismayed that the battery had gone down to just 15 percent.
+I played with my phone as I ate breakfast and was dismayed that the battery had gone down to just 15%.
 It was fully charged the day before and usually lasts 3 to 4 days.
-I also couldn’t get it to charge initially at the hostel…thought it was the charging cord but now I think something is definitely wrong with the phone.
+I also couldn’t get it to charge initially at the hostel.
+I thought it was the charging cable but now I think something is definitely wrong with the phone.
 I did a restart and hope that fixes things.
 All I need is another gear problem, especially with something as critical as my phone.
 It’s no doubt because of all the moisture the last week.
 I probably got some rain inside the charging port.

 There was still a lot of mud today but also some bits of good trail in-between.
 I made good time all the way to the highway to Bennington.
 There I took a dip in the river, washing off all the sweat and mud but also loosing my little soap spray bottle in the process.
 It floated out of my pocket and down the river.
 I watched it sail away, helpless to chase after it.
 Chock up another strike to the lost and broken gear list.

-I had planned to just camp somewhere around the border but decided to push on another few miles to an official campsite.
-It was the same place Stellar and I had camped on our last night on trail.
-In fact, I was able to pitch my tent in the exact same spot, which was part of the reason it was worth the extra push.
-It’s nice to know there’s a perfect tentsite waiting.
-Plus I was able to wash off in the stream.
+I had planned to camp somewhere around the border but decided to push on another few miles to an official campsite where I had stayed on my last night on the Long Trail.
+In fact, I was able to pitch my tent in the exact same spot.
+It was nice knowing there was a perfect tentsite waiting.
+Plus, I was able to wash off in the nearby stream.
 It was a great last day in Vermont but I was glad to be in Massachusetts.
 Vermont took me exactly 1 week.
-The states are falling behind one by one and soon I’ll have a bunch under my belt.
-They come quickly now.
+The states were falling behind one by one and soon I’d have a bunch more under my belt.
+They’d come quickly now.